Seven Signs a Church Has Made Christ a Side Piece

 My spouse was about to eat lunch a few days ago and I said to him, "Enjoy."
 Immediately the song “Enjoy Jesus" came to mind.”
 As my brain processed "enjoy" in my spirit I heard “Sidepiece”.
 This is today's terminology for what used to be referred to as a married man's chick on the side or his mistress.

-Many attend church services, know the lingo, wear T-shirts, have Bible verses on bumper stickers and know how to act churchy.
-They are not, however, enjoying a personal relationship with Him through Christ.
+Many attend church services, know the Christian lingo, wear T-shirts, have Bible verses on bumper stickers, and have learned how to act churchy.
+They are not, however, enjoying a personal relationship with the Father through Christ.

 Matthew 15:8 “These people honor me with their lips, but their hearts are far from me.